fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 * Check if old messages were removed from the server: disable
 * Synchronize (shared) folder list: disable

-By default FairEmail does not download message texts and attachments larger than 256 KiB when there is a metered (mobile or paid Wi-Fi) internet connection.
+By default FullEmail does not download message texts and attachments larger than 256 KiB when there is a metered (mobile or paid Wi-Fi) internet connection.
 You can change this in the connection settings.

 <br />